When I gaze into your eyes

 could know how deeply wounded is my heart,

-they would weep with me
+would weep with me

 to heal my sorrow.